aai-institute/beyond-jupyter/refactoring-journey/step06-feature-representation/README.md

   * we can easily support the old models and the new ones alongside each other (the `_orig` factory methods remain unchanged), because we have moved the pipeline components that differ between them into the actual model specifications.

-    This critically enables us re-evaluate old models, e.g. on a different data set.
+    This critically enables us to re-evaluate old models, e.g. on a different data set.

   * our model specifications are largely declarative in nature.